Table of Contents

 Key Points

-• Hedge funds are private investment vehicles using complex strategies to seek high returns, but they carry significant risks.
+• Hedge funds are private investment vehicles that use complex strategies to seek higher-than-average returns, but they carry significant risks.

-• Access is limited to accredited investors, typically requiring a net worth of more than $1 million, or a relatively high income.
+• Access is limited to accredited and institutional investors, typically requiring a net worth of more than $1 million, and a relatively high income.

 • Hedge funds invest in diverse assets like stocks, derivatives, and real estate, using strategies like equity long, equity short, or equity neutral.

-• Investing involves understanding fund strategies, performance, and costs, and that fees are often higher than mutual funds.
+• Investing in hedge funds involves understanding fund strategies, performance, and that fees are often higher than mutual funds.

 • Regulatory oversight by the SEC helps ensure legal compliance, with trends showing slower growth and evolving strategies.